-How to Layer Colored Pencils to Make a Pumpkin Shelf-Sitter for Your Fall Decor
+How to Layer Colored Pencils for DIY Fall Pumpkin Art

 Layer wax-based colored pencils on a black background for an easy addition to your fall decor.

 - Acrylic paint in teal and white